Hej, Olá – Swedish State Visit to Brazil

 Click here to view the State Visit thread at TRF.Filed under Swedish Royals

-Tagged Brazil, Carl XVI Gustaf, Conference, President da Silva, Queen Silvia, State Visit, World Childhood Foundation.
+Tagged Brazil, Carl XVI Gustaf of Sweden, Conference, President da Silva of Brazil, Queen Silvia of Sweden, State Visit, World Childhood Foundation.